 Light, sweet crude oil for May delivery rose 0.17% for the week, settling at $59.04 per barrel at the end of Friday’s session.
 In other energy futures, gasoline was up 2.48% during the week, settling at $1.89 per gallon on Friday.
 Natural gas for May delivery fell 0.86% this week at $2.77 per 1 million British thermal unit.

-The SummerHaven Dynamic Commodity Index Total Return Index (SDCITR) fell 0.05% last week, from a decline of 2.66% in the previous week.
+The SummerHaven Dynamic Commodity Index Total Return Index (SDCITR) was 0.20% higher this week, compared with an increase of 0.74% in the previous week.

-The SummerHaven Dynamic Agriculture Index Total Return Index (SDAITR) fell 0.69% for the week, compared with a decline of 1.73% in the prior week.
+The SummerHaven Dynamic Agriculture Index Total Return Index (SDAITR) was up 0.94% for the week, compared with the prior week’s decline of 2.19%.